Anthony Blunt: Joining MI5

 With the invasion of Poland by German and Soviet forces, Blunt joined the British Army in 1939.
 During the Phoney War he served in France in the Intelligence Corps.
 When the Wehrmacht drove British forces back to Dunkirk in May 1940, Blunt was part of the Dunkirk evacuation.
 During that same year he was recruited to MI5, the Security Service.
 Before the war, MI5 employed mostly former members of the Indian Imperial Police.

 In MI5, Blunt began passing the results of Ultra intelligence (from decrypted Enigma intercepts of Wehrmacht radio traffic on the Eastern Front) to the Soviets, as well as details of German spy rings operating in the Soviet Union.
-Ultra was primarily working on the Kriegsmarine naval codes, which eventually helped win the Battle of the Atlantic.
+Ultra was primarily working on the Kriegsmarine naval codes, which helped win the Battle of the Atlantic.
 As the war progressed, Wehrmacht codes were also broken.
 Sensitive receivers could pick up transmissions, relating to German war plans, from Berlin.
 There was a great risk that, if the Germans discovered their codes had been compromised, they would change the settings of the Enigma wheels, blinding the code breakers.

 The entirety of Ultra was known by only four people, only one of whom routinely worked at Bletchley Park.
 Dissemination of Ultra information did not follow the usual intelligence protocol but maintained its own communications channels.
 Military intelligence officers gave intercepts to Ultra liaisons, who in turn forwarded the intercepts to Bletchley Park.
 Information from decoded messages was then passed back to military commanders through the same channels.
 Thus, each link in the communications chain knew only one particular job and not the overall Ultra details.
 Nobody outside Bletchley Park knew the source.